Caterham CT05: Design and technical

 The CT05 was designed by Mark Smith, Lewis Butler and Hari Roberts at the new Leafield Technical Centre.
 The engine was the new Renault Energy F1-2014, and the gearbox from Red Bull Technology.
 Ahead of 2014, the team had struck an agreement with Toyota Motorsport to utilise their wind tunnel for testing and development, alongside upgraded CFD capacity at the new base.

 Launch and testing

-The CT05 was launched during pre-season testing in Jerez in late January, 2014.
+The CT05 was launched during pre-season testing in Jerez in late January 2014.
 Marcus Ericsson drove the new car first on track.
 The car had a rear and wing design similar to Red Bull Racing and a unique nose cone.
 By August, the controversial nose design was adapted slightly to a more rounded design.

 Livery

-The CT05 featured a new livery design for the team, a bold metallic green set off with flashed of white, yellow and black.
+The CT05 featured a new livery design for the team, a bold metallic green set off with flashes of white, yellow and black.
 Airbus, GE and Dell Computers Intel took major sponsorship on the car.
 After the team missed two races due to funding, the final race of the season saw a car adorned with sponsors who had helped the CT05 reach the final race of the year.